A guest post written by Karen Pery, partner and co-founder of Into the Fire Leadership

 He told me that he stood up in a room of people (totally unlike his casual way of listening and observing – at least right up until that moment), to commit to being the man he needed to be from that point forward.

 There’s no formula to success, no book you can read or steps to follow to guarantee results.
 There are only choices to be made.
 Every time Gary creates himself from I want that, he begins choosing differently.
 After meeting Hardison, he sought deeper relationships from his mentors to gain further insights into his way of being.
 He took bigger risks in service of clients and potential clients.
 He began transforming before his own eyes and his world changed with him.

 I want that is Gary’s compass and GPS.
 Connected, he is clear and aligned.
 He knows what’s important (so much so that he’s written a chapter of a book about it), and follows his course directly.
 He speaks often about what it is he’s creating.
-I know the Mahler Coaching + Wellness Studio will be built in Hawaii in the not too distant future because Gary wants it to be (and has since before we met).
+I know the Mahler International Coaching Studio will be fashioned yearly in Hawaii, Japan and Vancouver.
 He shares pictures of what it will be.
 Even I scout properties because it feels so alive, it’s inevitable.
 When Gary says I want that, it’s a matter of when, not if.

 If you know Gary, you know his priorities because he lives them.
 He shares photos of his kids and talks about who he is with them – even when he is challenged and struggling – because he is actively (and always) in the process of becoming the best father he can be.
 He speaks of his wife as his Queen because she is.
 He acknowledges his clients and projects powerfully and publicly.
 He lives in service and by his commitments.
 I want that is a living breathing part of Gary’s life.